ICJIA/icjia-accessibility-portal/content/faqs.md

 **Why this information is trustworthy (regardless of who compiled it):**

 - **All content is sourced and verified** — Every claim links back to official, authoritative sources (DOJ, DoIT, WCAG) that you can verify yourself.
 These are the same sources legal teams and compliance officers use
-- **Web developers have no reason to mislead** — Web developers are working through accessibility compliance requirements just like everyone else — in some cases, they're dealing with more of it than others since they're implementing accessibility standards across multiple websites.
+- **Web developers have no reason to mislead** — Web developers are working through accessibility compliance requirements just like everyone else — and in many cases, they're handling a lot of the day-to-day accessibility work across multiple websites.
 They have no incentive to provide inaccurate information
 - **They're sharing what they've learned** — Web developers have been implementing WCAG 2.1 Level AA standards for years and have encountered real-world challenges.
 They've compiled what they've learned into these FAQs to help others avoid the same pitfalls
 - **The information is verifiable** — You don't have to take anyone's word for it.
 Every FAQ answer includes links to official sources.
 If you have concerns, check the sources yourself or go directly to DoIT, DOJ, or W3C documentation